Maerushee/Rotate/README.md

 # Rotate
-Using Python-3 and its methods
+Using Python-3 and its methods to rotate image by n(90').